larpchronicles/rules/chronicles-rulebook.md

 The player must record the time of their Rest on their battleboard or character sheet, and must inform a Logistics Marshal as soon as is convenient.

+When a player checks in, they will be issued a labeled battleboard.
+Logistics will also label additional battleboards with the player and character's name, and these will be kept in a file folder at logistics.
+When the player wants to Rest, they'll need to head to logistics to swap out their old battleboard for their next one.

+The file folders will be accessible by players in such a way that, if a logistics marshal isn't present at that time, the player can still exchange their battleboards.
+The player is still responsible for informing the logistics marshal at their earliest convenience, or leave a note with their name and the time they swapped out their battleboards at the logistics station.

+During an event, a character may Rest a number of times equal to twice the number of the game days in the event, minus one.

+> Example:
+> A character may Rest up to 3 times during a 2-day event (aka, the most common and typical Chronicles event).
+> For a 3-day event (such as Memorial Day and Labor Day weekends), a character may Rest up to 5 times.

 ## Per Day